2013 RAA | Frequently Asked Questions

 We are required to make our renewal fees, post-expiration renewal fees (if different), and redemption/restore fees reasonably available to registered name holders and prospective registered name holders at the time of registration of a gTLD name.
 How are we expected to comply with this obligation when the registration is made through a reseller?
 We do not set resellers' prices as this would be illegal.

-There are a number of ways registrars could comply with this provision of the ERRP.
+There are a number of ways registrars could comply with this provision of the Expired Registration Recovery Policy (ERRP).
 ICANN does not dictate a specific process your registrar must use.
 We have provided some suggestions below, which you might wish to consider:

-- Include all of the ERRP reseller obligations in the agreement between your registrar and its resellers and attach consequences for contract non-compliance.
+- Include all of the ERRP reseller obligations in the agreement between your registrar and its resellers and attach consequences for contractual non-compliance.

 - Implement monitoring processes whereby your registrar periodically looks at its resellers' websites to be certain they are allowing your registrar to maintain compliance with ERRP obligations.